 |Origin ID||Keela's unique ID for existing contacts OR an ID that you provide from a previous CRM||

 When importing new data for contacts that already exist in Keela, you can add the Origin ID to allow Keela to match the new data with the existing record.
+Only strings of numbers and letters will be accepted.
+No special characters.

 If you imported your own Origin ID to Keela, we will keep that number in the background, so Keela can match any future records with that ID